In this section you can find out more about covid-19, the symptoms, how to order a test and when to isolate.

 Get help at:

-Call 999 if you feel very unwell or think there’s something seriously wrong.Arrange a test on Gov.uk
+Call 999 if you feel very unwell or think there’s something seriously wrong.Get a free PCR test

 When to self-isolate?